1 9 6 9 (UK)

 Recently bereaved teenager Alison Bradley (Gillian Hills) goes with her new stepbrother Roger (Francis Wallis) to stay for the summer in the quiet retreat of a relatives house in the Welsh Valleys.

-What is the connection between this, the loony gardener, the angry housekeeper and the legend of the old village magician, who made a wife out of flowers and later turned into an owl when she betrayed him?
+What is the connection between this, Huw the loony gardener (Raymond Llewellyn), the angry housekeeper, Nancy (Dorothy Edwards) and the legend of the old village magician who made a wife out of flowers (called Blodeuwedd) who was later turned into an owl when she betrayed him?

-This Sunday tea time series was a sexually-charged tale of adolescent jealousy, produced by Granada TV and based on the book by Alan Garner.
+The series was a sexually-charged tale of adolescent jealousy, produced by Granada TV and based on the unsettling, fantasy-tinged book by Alan Garner which was awarded the Carnegie Medal and Guardian Award for Children’s Fiction in 1967.

 Upper-class Alison, her haughty public school stepbrother Roger and working-class Welsh boy Gwyn (Michael Holden) are locked into a triangle of love and hate that threatens to destroy them.

-Gwyn later learns of the father he’s never known and discovers that his mother was once possessed by the same old plates Alison uncovered in the attic.
+Gwyn later learns Huw is actually the father he’s never known and discovers that his mother was once possessed by the same old plates Alison uncovered in the attic.

 This was the first fully-scripted drama to be made entirely in colour by Granada Television, although it was shown in black and white on its original runs and not seen in colour until its 1978 repeat.